Lambert W function: Materials science

 The Lambert W function is employed in the field of epitaxial film growth for the determination of the critical dislocation onset film thickness.
 This is the calculated thickness of an epitaxial film, where due to thermodynamic principles the film will develop crystallographic dislocations in order to minimise the elastic energy stored in the films.
 Prior to application of Lambert W for this problem, the critical thickness had to be determined via solving an implicit equation.
 Lambert W turns it in an explicit equation for analytical handling with ease.

-Semiconductor
+Semiconductor devices

 It was shown that a W-function describes the relation between voltage, current and resistance in a diode.

+The use of the Lambert W Function to analytically and exactly solve the terminals' current and voltage as explicit functions of each other in a circuit model of a diode with both series and shunt resistances was first reported in the year 2000.

+The Lambert W Function was introduced into compact modeling of MOSFETs in 2003 as a useful mathematical tool to explicitly describe the surface potential in undoped channels.

+The Lambert W function-based explicit analytic solution of the illuminated photovoltaic solar cell single-diode model with parasitic series and shunt resistance was published in 2004.

 Porous media

 The Lambert W function has been employed in the field of fluid flow in porous media to model the tilt of an interface separating two gravitationally segregated fluids in a homogeneous tilted porous bed of constant dip and thickness where the heavier fluid, injected at the bottom end, displaces the lighter fluid that is produced at the same rate from the top end.
 The principal branch of the solution corresponds to stable displacements while the −1 branch applies if the displacement is unstable with the heavier fluid running underneath the lighter fluid.